xp4u1/memoria/readme.md

 You can now access **memoria** in your browser at `http://localhost:5173`.

+## Is it free?

+Yes, **memoria** is free software, licensed under the AGPL-3.0.

+You can download the latest Android version from the [releases tab](https://github.com/xp4u1/memoria/releases) on GitHub at no cost.
+This is perfect for testing the app or if you're unable to make a purchase.
+However, please note that this version doesn't include automatic updates.

+With that in mind, I would greatly appreciate it if you would **consider purchasing the app** on [Google Play](https://play.google.com/store/apps/details?id=de.xp4u1.memoria) or the [App Store](https://apps.apple.com/us/app/memoria-private-journal/id6621187886), if you're able.
+Your one-time payment helps cover development expenses, app marketplace fees, and supports the ongoing growth of the project.
+Your support is essential for maintaining and enhancing **memoria**.

 ## Synchronization Server

 The app supports synchronization with any CouchDB-compatible databases, which can be either self-hosted or rented from a cloud provider.